Meet your match – the season of sensational seafood and great wine is upon us!

 Now, there are a myriad of ways to serve your tiger prawns – from the classic prawn cocktail, served in a coup glass with tartare sauce lining the base; to mixing it in a spicy seafood spaghetti marinara.
 But, to perfectly match with a Pinot Grigio, we recommend serving it fresh with a squeeze of lemon, so as to match nicely with the umami flavour of prawn with the crisp and light body of a pinot grigio.
 And also because it’s fun watching your friends try and remember how to peel a prawn.

 On its own, prawns don’t do entirely well with any wine, which is why we recommend adding lemon.
 You could even add a light white sauce to accompany, like tartare or even Thousand Island dressing.
-However, if you’re looking for the best wine with prawns, the citrus, and even the tarty spices from sauce, will bring out the fruity side of this Wild Oats Pinot Grigio – predominately apple and pear.
+However, if you’re looking for the best wine with prawns, the citrus, and even the tarty spices from sauce, will bring out the fruity side of this Oakridge Over The Shoulder Pinot Grigio – predominately apple and pear

 Oysters Wine Pairing